knaticat/Deep-Worm-Tracker/README.md

 ## Steps to Installation

-It is reccomended to create separate conda environments for installing individual packages for the object detection (training YOLOv5 model), tracking (training the torchreid model) and combined final model (for getting final track results).
+It is reccomended to create separate conda environments for installing individual packages for the object detection (training YOLO model), tracking (training the torchreid model) and combined final model (for getting final track results).
 The steps would look something like:

 1. Clone the repository: